Azores Airlines Flight Delay and Cancellation Compensation

 Flights arriving at EU airports✅ Covered

-These laws also apply to airlines from Norway, Switzerland, and Iceland.
-This means if you’re traveling with any airline to, within, or from Europe, you most likely have these rights.
-It’s good to understand these laws – they’re there to support you if problems occur with your flight.
-They make sure you’re not abandoned when your travel plans don’t work out.
+These regulations also apply to airlines from Switzerland, Iceland, and Norway.
+This means when you travel with any airline within, to, or from Europe, you most likely have these rights.
+It’s good to know about these regulations – they’re in place to help you if issues arise with your flight.
+They ensure you’re not abandoned when your travel plans go awry.

 When You Are Not Entitled to Compensation

-Azores Airlines isn’t always at fault when flights are delayed or cancelled.
-Sometimes, things happen that the airline is powerless against, like severe weather conditions or unforeseen issues.
+Azores Airlines isn’t necessarily at fault when flights are delayed or cancelled.
+Occasionally, events occur that the airline has no control over, like really bad weather or unforeseen issues.

-For instance, if there’s unexpected severe weather, an emergency at the airport, or an air traffic control strike, Azores Airlines isn’t responsible.
-These are called “extraordinary circumstances” that the airline can’t do anything about.
+For instance, if there’s unexpected severe weather, an urgent situation at the airport, or a strike by air traffic controllers, Azores Airlines isn’t responsible.
+These are called “extraordinary circumstances” that the airline has no control over.

-When these situations occur, you likely won’t get any compensation.
-The airline isn’t seen as doing anything wrong when these unforeseen difficulties occur.
+When these situations occur, you probably won’t get any compensation.
+The airline isn’t viewed as doing anything wrong when these unexpected issues arise.
+However, Azores Airlines must prove that the cancellation or delay was caused by extraordinary circumstances in order to avoid paying.

 Recent Flight Delays and Cancellations